 This combination creates synergy in the resulting organism.
 Various species living together in a symbiotic relationship collectively help create a more streamlined being.
 Most importantly the organism is able to create higher levels of what we energy (some of which we consider vitamin D) because of light/energy transfer from the algae to the fungal component.
 The algae benefit their fungal partner by producing carbon compounds through photosynthesis.
 The fungi uses the energy of the algae and the algae is attached to a safer environment as the host is strengthened.
 Think of it as the algae paying a constant tribute in exchange for protection.
 Although lichen are a combination of two different species it is still categorized according to which fungi is a component of it (not by which algae is present).
 They are given the same scientific name (binomial name) as the fungus in them, which may cause some confusion.

 These composite organism provide researchers with a perfect example of how a composite organism works.
 The primative nature of both organisms have lead to it being some of the longest living species on Earth with some arctic lichen thought to be over 8,000 years old.

 One amazing quality of lichen are their ability to create vitamin D using light from the sun that is more abundantly transferred to the fungi via the light sensitive algae present in the organism.
 This heavy vitamin D content is present in our new Vegan D which is a strong source of both D2 and D3.
 A lot of studies show vitamin D3 is much more effective in the body than D2 and this product has four days of the recommended daily allowance of D3 in every veggie capsule.
-D3 exclusively through lichen is also available in our standard Organic Multivitamin, as well as in our immune support Elderberry and our new 7EN (Essential Nutrients).
+D3 exclusively through lichen is also available in our standard Organic Multivitamin, as well as in our immune support 7EN (Essential Nutrients).